pachoyan/bashExamples/command-ls/README.md

 It does not sort.
 Simply it enables `-aU` but disables `-ls --color`.

 So it lists all files why it uses `-a`.
 And it does not sort using list entries in directory order like `-U`.
-Therefore it disabtles the color.
+Therefore it disables the color.

 - Output (see directory is list without color):